mnot/I-D/http-key/draft.md

 The "b" modifier matches if both lists contain a value that begins with the same sequence of characters as the parameter value (after unquoting).

-### "C": Case Sensitivity Flag
+### "c": Case Sensitivity Flag

-The "C" modifier always matches, and has the side effect of reverting the case normalisation of the header lists (see #4 in the list above), so that subsequent matches become case sensitive.
+The "c" modifier always matches, and has the side effect of reverting the case normalisation of the header lists (see #4 in the list above), so that subsequent matches become case sensitive.

-### "N": Not Flag
+### "n": Not Flag

-The "N" modifier always matches, and has the side effect of modifying the semantics of subsequent modifiers (i.e., the match modifiers to its right, lexically) so that they will be considered to match if they do not, and likewise they will be considered not to match if they do.
+The "n" modifier always matches, and has the side effect of modifying the semantics of subsequent modifiers (i.e., the match modifiers to its right, lexically) so that they will be considered to match if they do not, and likewise they will be considered not to match if they do.